-I’ll call these nutrients the 4 Cs: creatine, choline, carnitine, and carnosine.
+I’ll call these nutrients the four Cs: creatine, choline, carnitine, and carnosine.
 If you’re eating a vegetarian or vegan diet, creatine, carnitine and carnosine are unattainable through your diet alone.

 However, creatine is only found in large quantities in red meat and wild fish.
 Eggs and milk only contain negligible levels of creatine.
-As a vegan or vegetarian, you thus need to supplement with creatine to boost your levels.
+Thus, as a vegan or vegetarian, you need to supplement with creatine to boost your levels.

-Without supplementation, studies show that both vegans and vegetarians end up having much lower creatine levels in their bodies than omnivores do.
-If you eat meat and fish, and do not supplement with creatine, you automatically end up with higher creatine levels than your peers who are vegetarians or vegans.
+Without supplementation, studies show that both vegans and vegetarians end up having much lower creatine levels in their bodies than omnivores have.
+If you eat meat and fish and do not supplement with creatine, you automatically end up with higher creatine levels than your peers who are vegetarians or vegans.

 This is also why vegans who supplement with creatine have the best cognitive and performance gains.